golemfactory/golem-docs/src/pages/docs/providers/provider-uninstall.md

 rm -r ~/.local/share/yagna
 ```

-## Removing Yagna installer files
+## Removing the Yagna installer files

-To remove the data in the default location, execute the command:
+To remove the data in the default installer location, execute the command:

 ```bash
 rm -r ~/.local/share/ya-installer